JosephJ12/CTF-Walkthroughs/HTB - Voleur.md

 ## Key Learnings

-- Familiarize myself with enumerating AD networks using Bloodhound
+- Familiarize using tools without NTLM authentication.
+Use tools with only Kerberos authentication
-- Learn to abuse WriteOwner privilege using Impacket's owneredit.py script
+- Learn more about Kerberos authentication on Active Directory
-- Give an account FullControl using Impacket's dacledit.py tool
+- Learn about Active Directory Recycle bin and the deleting object process with it enabled
-- Enumerate and restore deleted user accounts on PowerShell
+- Enumerate and restore deleted user with bloodyAD
-- Exploit ESC15 vulnerable template
+- Decrypt DPAPI keys with Impacket's Dpapi.py
-- Add user to Domain Admin group with an LDAP shell
+- Exfiltrate NTDS.dit and the SYSTEM registry hive and obtain domain hashes with secretsdump

 ## **Disclaimer: Potential spoilers below**